klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 - Get required Judges.
 - Advertise Competition on Social Media and Poster

-- Set a Route
+- Set the Route(s)
 - Print all Scoring Sheets

 - When to Brush Holds during competition?
-- How many rounds?
+- Determine how many rounds based on the number of climbers and Routes.

--
+- Post Scores

 ### How can Climbers train for a BetaRoute Competition?